AGCCS/AGCCS-CTRL22/demesh/NodeControl.md

 # Node Control Protocol

 Individual Nodes receive messages from the host via the root node and the mesh network.
 All such messages and the respective acknowledgements are JSON encoded ASCII strings, i.e., records of key-value pairs in a human readable format.
-Any request sent must include an entry `"cmd":"~CMD~"`, where ~CMD~ specifies the request.
+Any request sent must include an entry `"cmd":"^CMD^"`, where ^CMD^ specifies the request.
 The task `node_read_task()` indefinitely waits for messages, dispatches the requests accordingly and issues ancknowledgement.
-The latter must include a `"src":"~ADDR~"`entry and an `"mtype":"~TYPE~"`entry to indicate the reporting node and the format of any further key-value pairs in the reply, respectively.
-Most commonly, ~TYPE~ is set to ~CMD~ as this is sufficient for the host to adequately interpret the message.
+The latter must include a `"src":"^ADDR^"`entry and an `"mtype":"^TYPE^"`entry to indicate the reporting node and the format of any further key-value pairs in the reply, respectively.
+Most commonly, ^TYPE^ is set to ^CMD^ as this is sufficient for the host to adequately interpret the message.

 **Example.** When node d8:a0:1d:55:a7:10 receives  the message  `{"cmd":"status"}`, the node replies with a record like `{"src":"d8:a0:1d:55:a7:10", "mtype":"status", "parent":"d8:a0:1d:55:37:cd", "rssi":-40, "layer":2,"nodes":3, "plat":57}`.
 By identifying ``"mtype":"status"`the host knows how to read the further key-value pairs in the reply.
 In this example, node d8:a0:1d:55:a7:10 reports on the status of its connection status to the mesh network.